Why So Few Tropical Storms and Hurricanes in Costa Rica?

 THE EQUATOR AREA IS VIRTUALLY TROPICAL CYCLONE – FREE

 …and this includes Costa Rica.
 This is because hurricane formation needs six specific conditions to be met, and two of those are largely and permanently absent from our area.
-Seevral conditions flactuate with seasons and with phenomena such as El Nino or La Nina, including Atmospheric Instability, High Humidity, Low level Atmospheric Disturbances and Wind Shear.
+Several conditions fluctuate with seasons and with phenomena such as El Nino or La Nina, including Atmospheric Instability, High Humidity, Low level Atmospheric Disturbances and Wind Shear.
 These are the six conditions – the ones in black are present here while the ones in red are missing from our area:

 - High Sea Surface Temperature of at least 26.5C or 80F